 Author Mary Beth Rogers, Texas Representative Senfronia Thompson and "Get in the Way: The Journey of John Lewis" documentary screening highlight weeklong Barbara Jordan tribute, Feb.
 20-24.

-Highlighting the weeklong tribute will be separate noontime events at the LBJ School featuring Barbara Jordan biographer, professor and political advisor Mary Beth Rogers on Tuesday, February 21 and 20th term Texas State Representative Senfronia Thompson (D – Houston) on Wednesday, February 22.
-In addition, a special screening of the recently released documentary biography “Get in the Way: The Journey of John Lewis,” will be presented on February 21, 2017 (both Congressman Lewis’ (D – Ga.) and Jordan’s birthday) at the LBJ Presidential Library.
+Highlighting the weeklong tribute will be separate lunchtime events at the LBJ School featuring Barbara Jordan biographer, professor and political adviser Mary Beth Rogers on Tuesday, Feb.
+21, and 20-term Texas State Rep. Senfronia Thompson (D-Houston) on Wednesday, Feb.
+22. In addition, a special screening of the recently released documentary biography "Get in the Way: The Journey of John Lewis," will be presented on Feb.
+21, 2017 (both Rep. John Lewis's (D-Ga.) and Jordan's birthday) at the LBJ Presidential Library.
 NOTE: These three events require an RSVP, as space is limited.

 LBJ School student organizations will also lead programming on social justice issues throughout the week.
 Students from the LBJ School close the week with a visit to Barbara Jordan Early College Prep School in Austin for a day of service and program commemorating their namesake's many accomplishments and achievements.

 Rep. Senfronia Thompson shares with Jordan a rich history of impassioned public service, often in the face of fierce resistance.
-She will provide remarks at a special noontime presentation from 12:15 p.m. to 1:00 p.m. on Wednesday, February 22 at the LBJ School.
-Rep. Thompson, who has begun her 20th term in the Texas House of Representatives, has served longer in the Legislature than any other woman or African American in Texas history.
+She will provide remarks at a special lunchtime presentation from 12:15 p.m. to 1 p.m. on Wednesday, Feb.
+22 at the LBJ School.
+Rep. Thompson, who has begun her 20th term in the Texas House of Representatives, has served longer in the Legislature than any other woman or African-American in Texas history.
 Her legislative victories, fearlessness and lessons learned over 20 terms is befitting of the signature BJNF tribute honoring a kindred Texas congresswoman.
 The Network of Schools in Public Policy, Affairs and Administration (NASPAA) and Citizens for Local and State Service (CLASS) will host a reception following Rep. Thompson's keynote address to allow and encourage students, alumni and guests to continue the dialogue, foster community connections and celebrate Jordan's legacy of public service.

 LBJ School student organizations will also lead programming on social justice issues throughout the week.

-"A key element of the Barbara Jordan Forum is engaging with students as both learners and as leaders," Cassie Gianni (MGPS '17), a Barbara Jordan Forum co-chair, said.
+"A key element of the Barbara Jordan Forum is engaging with students as both learners and as leaders," said Cassie Gianni (MGPS '17), a Barbara Jordan Forum co-chair.
 "The week is full of events that are envisioned and organized by students for students.
 It has been a pleasure collaborating with my peers to realize a dynamic week full of educational opportunities."